enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/spring.rst

 The handler will intercept the "job instance is starting" event and initialize if needed an AnnotationConfigApplicationContext.
 All parameters are optional:

 * additionalScan: a set of base packages to scan for annotations.
+Example: com.compagny.project,com.compagny.otherpackage
+* beanNameGenerator: a fully qualified class implementing the BeanNameGenerator interface with a no-args constructor to use for creating the names of the beans
+* contextDisplayName: name of the context in the logs
+* contextId: id of the context bean
+* allowCircularReferences: if "true", the context will allow circular references.

 If no parameters are given, the job class (the first one to run) itself will be added to the Spring context, so if is a @Configuration it will be enabled.